-As an introvert, I can figure things out on my own and don’t need anyone else to pad my self-esteem.
+As an introvert, I can figure things out on my own, and I don’t need anyone else to entertain me or to pad my self-esteem.

-I tried to be more extroverted and social.
+At one time in my life, I tried to be more extroverted and social.
 I really did.
 But it always felt fake because I was being fake.
-Eventually, I stopped trying to be something I wasn’t, and nestled into my introversion.
-That’s when I began to flourish.
+Eventually, I stopped trying to be something I wasn’t, and I nestled comfortably into my introversion.
+That’s when I really began to flourish.

-We do ourselves — and the world — a disservice by trying to be something we’re not.
-Introverts have a quiet, unlimited power that too often goes untapped because the world doesn’t always understand that our differences make us strong.
+We introverts do ourselves — and the world — a disservice when we try to be something we’re not.
+When we dig deep, we introverts have an unlimited quiet power.
+However, too often, our power goes untapped.
+It’s time for us “quiet ones” — and the world — to understand that our differences make us strong.

 You Can’t Fight Human Nature

-Introversion blossoms differently in everyone, but it’s been coming through loud and clear in my life ever since I was a baby.
-My mom said I mostly kept to myself unless my curiosity drove me to pull things out of cabinets and drawers in the kitchen.
+Introversion blossoms differently in everyone, but it’s been growing in my life since I was a baby.
+My mom said I mostly played by myself unless my curiosity drove me to pull things out of cabinets and drawers in the kitchen.

 My mom would know.
-She’s an introvert, which is probably why she ended up being the first person in my life who made me feel okay about being introverted.
-She would often find a place to be by herself and quietly read.
-I believe it was her calm, gentle influence that allowed me and my siblings to be ourselves — introverted or otherwise.
+She’s an introvert, too, which is probably why she was the first person in my life to make me feel okay about being quiet.
+I remember her often sneaking off by herself to read.
+I believe it was her calm, gentle influence that gave my siblings and me permission to be ourselves — introverted or otherwise.

 Once I saw how comfortable my mom was in her own skin, I felt at home to do the same.
-As I slowly but surely embraced my introversion, it pushed me to become a stronger version of myself.
+As I slowly but surely embraced my introversion, it pushed me to be stronger.

-Picture this: One year in high school, I went shopping at the mall for a homecoming dress.
-I was alone, as usual, and picked up a few that I liked, before going into the dressing room to try them on.
-I saw troves of girls wandering around looking at dresses, holding them up for their friends to see.
-More than once, a girl came out wearing a beautiful dress she clearly loved, only to have her “friends” tell her she could do better or that it was ugly.
+For example, one year in high school, I went shopping at the mall for a homecoming dress.
+I was alone, which was not unusual, and I picked out a few dresses I liked, then went into the dressing room to try them on.
+Troves of girls wandered in and out, trying on dresses and modeling them in the mirrors for their friends to see.
+More than once, a girl came out wearing a beautiful dress that she clearly loved, only to have her “friends” tell her she could do better or that it was ugly.

 How My Introversion Pushed Me to Be Stronger